Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - In less-populated provinces and territories, even slight changes in case numbers may result in substantial changes to rates.

-- The absence of disease activity in humans, mosquitoes and animals shouldn’t be interpreted to mean there’s no risk.
+- The absence of detected or reported disease activity in humans, mosquitoes and animals shouldn’t be interpreted to mean there’s no risk of infection.

 - For provinces and territories that conduct mosquito surveillance, they may have to subsample the number of mosquitoes identified from each trap as well as the number of pools tested.
 This means they may not be able to test all mosquitoes trapped to maintain an efficient and cost-effective program.